Type

 Overview

-Methyl tert-butyl ether (MTBE) is an oxygenated fuel additive produced industrially by reacting isobutylene with methanol in the presence of an acidic catalyst.
-The process is widely used in refineries and petrochemical plants to enhance gasoline octane and reduce emissions.
+Methyl tert-butyl ether (MTBE) and other oxygenated fuel additives are produced industrially by reacting isoolefins with alcohols in the presence of an acidic catalyst.
+The process encompasses the etherification of both isobutylene and isoamylenes with either methanol or ethanol, creating a diverse range of ether products including MTBE, ETBE, TAME, and TAEE.
+This technology is widely used in refineries and petrochemical plants to enhance gasoline octane and reduce emissions.

 Feedstock Sources